Outdated or Unsupported Browser Detected

 The penalties for fraud and concealment are severe.
 In addition to penalties, any overpaid benefits must be repaid.
 Repayment methods include income tax interception, wage garnishments, property liens and payment plans.

-- Contact us to Report Unemployment Fraud if you are aware of claimants or employers committing fraud.
+Contact us to Report Unemployment Fraud if you are aware of claimants or employers committing fraud or an imposter claiming your benefits.

-- See Frequently Asked Questions for commonly asked questions regarding fraud.
+See the Frequently Asked Questions webpage for commonly asked questions regarding fraud.